This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This Camp Stove Recipe for camping features vegan Chickpea Curry (or Chana Masala).
-It’s ready, start to finish, in about 20 minutes, and will leave you feeling full and satisfied.
+This vegan chickpea curry (or chana masala) is a delicious camp stove recipe.
+It’s ready in about 20 minutes and will leave you feeling full and satisfied.

 To be more specific, he wanted to go on an epic, multi-week, national park-hopping, cross-country hiking and camping trip.